-Statistical analysis was carried out based on mean values obtained.
+Statistical analysis was carried out based on mean values obtained using MSTAT-C statistical package.
 The level of significance used in 'F' and 'T' test was P = .05.
-The treatment means were compared by Duncan's Multiple Range Test (DMRT) at .05 level of probability in which means followed by the same letters do not differ significantly (P = .05) [6].
+The treatment means were compared by Duncan's Multiple Range Test (DMRT) at 0.05 level of probability in which means followed by the same letters do not differ significantly (P = 0.05) [8].